MostAwesomeDude/construct/docs/compilation.rst

 Adapters and validators, and mappings are in general not compilable

 Restreamed Rebuffered are in general not compilable (except Bitwise Bytewise BytesSwapped BitsSwapped)

+Checksum is not compilable, because it uses lambdas (not `this` expressions)

 Lazy* classes are not compilable